legislation/data-documentation/api/search.md

  * the affected and affecting items of legislation, and optionally their titles
  * the affected and affecting provisions of the items
  * any items of legislation that the effect commenced in full or in part
- * the type of effect (e.g. "words substituted", "repealed", "restricted")
+ * the type of effect (e.g. “words substituted”, “repealed”, “restricted”)
  * the in force date(s) of the effect
  * the commencement authority for the effect (the provision that specifies when the effect comes into force)
  * the geographical extent and territorial application of the effect
  * whether the effect has been applied or will be applied
- * any "savings" (provisions that qualify the application of the effect)
+ * any “savings” (provisions that qualify the application of the effect)

 To interpret the contents of the `<ukm:Effect>` element, see the [Effects section of the CLML User Guide](https://legislation.github.io/clml-schema/userguide.html#effects).